 Finally, in 2012, FBI agents raided Kurniawan’s house.
 The agents found proof of the scam.
 There were inexpensive wines with notes showing how he would counterfeit them.
-In addition, there were corks, stamps, labels, and other materials he used to defraud people.
+There were also corks, stamps, labels, and other materials he used to defraud people.

-Unfortunately, Rudy Kurniawan is far from unique.
-German Hardy Rodenstock (born Meinhard Görke) shares many similarities to Kurniawan.
+Rudy Kurniawan is far from unique.
+German Hardy Rodenstock (born Meinhard Görke) shares much with Kurniawan.
 One is the change in birth names.
 Another is that they both hosted exclusive tastings of very rare old wines.
 Guests included celebrities and leading wine critics.

 Rodenstock’s specialty was discovering hordes of very rare and expensive wines.
 Also like Kurniawan, he bought and sold rare old wines through auctions.
 In 1985, he reported that he had acquired a number of bottles of wine that had belonged to Thomas Jefferson.
 The bottles were supposedly found in a walled-up cellar in Paris.

 Jefferson had been a wine-lover and had lived in Paris.
 Moreover, the bottles were engraved “Th.
-J.” However, Rodenstock refused to tell from whom he bought them.
+J.” But Rodenstock refused to tell from whom he bought them.
 Or the address of where they were discovered.
 Not even how many bottles he acquired.
 Also, the bottles received great publicity.
 Yet no one has ever came forward to confirm any of the story.
-No worker, no building owner, no neighbor who heard demolition.
+No worker.
+No building owner, no neighbor who heard demolition.
 No one.

 Bill Koch bought four of the alleged Thomas Jefferson bottles at another auction.
 Upon finding that only an auctioneer authenticated the bottles, his staff contacted the Thomas Jefferson Foundation.
 Jefferson had carefully kept three separate ledgers recording each of his purchases and sales.
 But there was no record that he ever purchased any of the bottles.
 Rodenstock was the source of the bottles.

 Koch then hired a former FBI agent to form an investigative team.
 After extensive testing, Koch sued Rodenstock for fraud and won.
-However, Rodenstock stayed out of the U.S. and Koch was unable to collect or have him imprisoned.
+But Rodenstock stayed out of the US and Koch was unable to collect or have him imprisoned.

 Wine fraudsters are caught by their mistakes.
 Not by wine experts who detect fraud by the taste of the wine.